PriyankaGulhane16/Credit_Card_Financial_Dashboard/README.md

 Revenue increased by 28.8% compared to the previous week

-Total Transaction Amount increased by XX%

-Total Transaction Count increased by XX%
+Total Transaction Amt & Count increased by 35% & 3.4%

-Customer Count increased by XX%
+Customer Count increased by 12.8%

 This indicates strong year-end spending behavior and higher customer engagement during the final week of the year.